 Do you want storage for your sewing essentials?
 If so, you’ll want a table with plenty of drawers and cabinets.

 Is there somewhere to store your cutting mat?
 Your threads?
-Your scissors?
+Your best fabric scissors?
 Look through all your sewing supplies and think about which of these you’d like to keep close by while you’re sewing.

 Some tables have coordinating cabinets and shelving units so if you’re lucky enough to have a large space or dedicated room, you could get matching furniture to give yourself more storage space.